 One of the first conferences I attended this year was the 2018 British Sociological Association (BSA) Annual Meeting, in Newcastle in April.
 It marked an anniversary for me, a year since becoming editor of Sociology Lens, and of putting myself out into the sociology community to champion the small yet mighty incredible learned societies I work with.
 During the conference I interviewed Diane Richardson, Lisa Garforth, and Ruth McAreavey, on very different subjects, but as I reflect on them now there is a sense running through all of the discussions, of uncertainty at a point in time of great change.
 Lisa talks about what it means to be human in face of wide scale environmental damage which we created, and how we can imagine a hopeful green future after nature.
 Diane talks about how far we’ve come in terms of LGBTQ rights, having found successes through rights of citizenship, but in today’s climate, where do we go now and could this progress be undone?
 Ruth discusses the future uncertainty of rural development in the face of Britain’s departure from the EU, and what it might mean for seasonal migrant workers who are already in precarious circumstances.

 At the BSA conference I also interviewed Victor J. Seidler on his book, Making Sense of Brexit: Democracy, Europe and Uncertain Futures (Policy Press, 2018).
-That interview will publish on Sociology Lens in full soon, but amongst other things Victor talked about making sense of the event as an exercise in working out his own history and his own identity, in the face of uncertainty.
+That interview published on Sociology Lens here, amongst other things talks about making sense of the event of Brexit as an exercise in working out his own history and his own identity, in the face of uncertainty.
 He talked about the notion of roots and rootedness, and the conflict between ‘roots’ and ‘routes’ in the sense of looking backward and forward, and the value placed on that within the current leaning towards having a ‘universalist’ consciousness.
 In this sense, your own family roots might be less valuable than the creation of new hybrid identities in the present, and the routes or journey you are taking.
 We discussed the problems with this, and how you carry your history with you throughout your life, and how as you get older that history becomes more important, and you need to make sense of it.

 Victor also explained that way he has experienced events such as Brexit, not only as a public disturbance, but as a disturbance to social theory that prompted him to step back and rethink the sources sociologists had relied on, and to look back to earlier critical thinking that had been lost.
 “In any theoretical switch or shift there are insights that allow you to break into new ground, but there are always losses.
 Only been much more recently that there’s shift back to ethnography and even community studies, and sociologists are starting to reevaluate projects that were in British sociology in the 1970s.”